mikemag/MonkeyCAM/README.md

 The G-code programs **output** from MonkeyCAM are license-free.

+### Disclaimer

+I am providing code in this repository to you under an open source license.
+Because this is my personal repository, the license you receive to my code is from me and not from my employer (Facebook).

 ## Features and Current Status

 MonkeyCAM is currently a command-line program distributed in source-form only.
 It currently compiles with GCC 4.8.1 for Mac OSX.
 The program takes configuration files to describe the ski or snowboard shape via a small set of parameters and generates the follow G-code programs: